Install on a Kubernetes Cluster¶

 is the Kubernetes namespace to install the gateway into (we suggestdask-gateway

-, but any namespace is fine).VERSION
+, but any namespace is fine).path/to/your/config.yaml

 is the path to yourconfig.yaml